JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 In each example, the bit position to use for quantization is ascertained by adding 2 to the position of the lowest occupied wire.
 In the first example, the lowest occupied wire is 1, so quantization occurs among basis states whose bit in position 3 is the same.
 In the second example, the lowest occupied wire is 0, so quantization occurs among basis states whose bit in position 2 is the same.

-Here is a [video of expressing Canon in D](https://youtu.be/Vpp364Sgivk) that demonstrates how to quantize notes into chords.

 ### Implementing time cycles

 Some of the most common time signatures and loop lengths in music are some power of 2.
 When other time cycles are desired (e.g. playing in 5/4 time signature, or in some Indian classical time cycles), a different length may be selected.
-For example, the following image shows part of the *Twinkle Twinkle Little Star* melody in clip **Twinkle A** being played in 7/8 time.
+For example, Figure 39 shows part of the *Twinkle Twinkle Little Star* melody in clip **Twinkle A** being played in 7/8 time.

 ![Quantum Music Playground screenshot](file:///Users/James.Weaver@ibm.com/Music/Ableton/User%20Library/Presets/MIDI%20Effects/Max%20MIDI%20Effect/quantum-dj-max/images/v095/qmp_time_cycle_selection.png?lastModify=1645808687)

+*Figure 39.
+Playing in 7/8 time*